Dasmariñas: Economy

-The city of Dasmariñas is one of the fastest growing local government units in the province of Cavite.
-Numerous commercial establishments, which include major shopping malls, fast foods chain, groceries, banks, convenient stores, restaurants and other service-oriented businesses, are mostly concentrated in the City Centre and the Central Business District.
+The city of Dasmariñas is one of the fastest growing local government units in the province of Cavite and in CALABARZON region.
+Numerous commercial and retail establishments, which include major shopping malls, fast food chains, groceries, supermarkets, convenience stores, banks, clinics, restaurants, retail store, hardwares and other service-oriented businesses, are mostly concentrated in the City Center and Central Business District.
 Industrial establishments are located in the outskirts of the city.
 It has the greatest number of universities in the province.

 From an agricultural-based economy, the town of Dasmariñas has evolved into a highly urbanized, commercialized, industrialized and financialized city.
 It now boasts of three industrial estates, namely: First Cavite Industrial Estate (FCIE) in Barangay Langkaan, Dasmariñas Technopark located in Barangay Paliparan I and NHA Industrial Park in Bagong Bayan.
 Aside from these industrial areas, there are 240 other factories/business establishments scattered in the different barangays that sum up to 309 operational industries in the city.
 Dasmariñas is home to hundreds of thousands of residents who occupy more than 180 residential subdivisions and villages in the city.
 It also serves as a haven to investors with its industrial estates and diverse pool of manpower.
-The rapid growth of the city's population near universities, industrial estates and factories provides a ready market for real estate ventures such as subdivisions, apartments, hotels, condominiums and other support services.
-Its infrastructure projects involving major road construction and widening support the city in its functional role as one of the residential, commercial, industrial, financial and university centers of Cavite.
+The rapid growth of the city's population near universities, industrial estates and factories provides a ready market for real estate ventures such as subdivisions, condominiums, hotels, apartments and other support services.
+Its infrastructure projects involving construction of major road widening, support the city in its functional role as one of the residential, commercial, industrial, financial and university centers of Cavite.
 To protect its environment, Dasmariñas has adopted its Luntiang (English: Green) Dasmariñas program, which is envisioned to plant 100,000 seedlings planted over the town during the year 2000.

 In 2012, the city posted PHP 1,137,968,919 in income, with 37% of it (PHP 420,844,216) sourced locally.

+According to the 2006 Commission on Audit report the City of Dasmariñas is the wealthiest local government unit in the province of Cavite.
+In addition to that, Dasmariñas was the only municipality in the Philippines that had both SM and Robinsons malls prior to its conversion into a city.